Puerto Rico Set for 2nd Voting Round After Botched Primaries

 “I hope the ballots make it,” she said, adding that she plans to go early to vote this Sunday.
 “If they're not there by the time I arrive, I'm leaving and I'm not coming back.”

-Electoral officials acknowledged after the voting debacle that the last remaining ballots didn’t arrive until Saturday night and that rental trucks carrying ballots and electronic voting machines didn’t go out until early Sunday, the day of the primary.
+Electoral officials acknowledged after the voting debacle that their own offices were still receiving ballots Saturday night and that rental trucks carrying ballots and electronic voting machines to polling places didn’t go out until the day of the primary.
 The materials usually are delivered one or two days ahead of time.

 Vázquez and the presidents of the island’s two main parties have demanded the resignation of the elections commission president, Juan Ernesto Dávila.